radek-drw/Portfolio/README.md

 - **SEO and Social Media Meta Tags**: The website includes SEO enhancements and meta tags for better visibility on search engines and social media platforms
 - **Webpack Configuration**: The project uses Webpack for bundling

+## Project Structure

+This project is organized as a monorepo using npm workspaces.
+The root package.json defines two workspaces: frontend and backend.
+Each has its own package.json for dependency management, while all packages are installed centrally in the root node_modules.
+This avoids duplication and lets frontend and backend share common libraries.

+Reasons I choose monorepo:

+- Maintain a clean and scalable project structure
+- Ensures a single source of dependencies in the root
+- Allows shared tooling/configs across frontend and backend
+- Simplifies repository and CI/CD management

 ## Installation

 ### Prerequisites